 “Oswald, we should be working with them, not fighting against them.
 What has led you to believe in such things?
 You should’ve known that you would have my full support as your older sister for your claim of the throne.”

 From the entire time that I had known Katsys, that much was true.
 She had no desire to be ruler, so King Oswald would’ve had no competition from her.
-She would’ve been perfectly happy bringing prosperity to the country through her inventions.
+She would’ve been perfectly happy bringing prosperity to the kingdom through her inventions.

 Had he become paranoid as the time approached?
 After being groomed as the next heir, had Oswald feared losing the prospect of his role, his position in this world?
 Certainly, having the promises of power dangling in front of oneself and seeing others approach could trigger an exaggerated sense to protect what was deemed rightfully his.